sogeuni/sogeuni.github.io/content/abs/introduction/sha-bang.md

 > fi
 > ```
 >
 > Many times, you will write a script that carries out one particular task.
 The first script in this chapter is an example.
 Later, it might occur to you to generalize the script to do other, similar tasks.
-Replacing the literal ("hard-wired") constants by variables is a step in that direction, as is replacing repetitive code blocks by [[../advanced-topics/functions|functions]].
+Replacing the literal ("hard-wired") constants by variables is a step in that direction, as is replacing repetitive code blocks by [[functions|functions]].

 ## Invoking the script

 Having written the script, you can invoke it by **`sh scriptname`**, [^8] or alternatively **`bash scriptname`**.
-(Not recommended is using **`sh <scriptname`**, since this effectively disables reading from [[../apendix/a-detailed-introduction-to-io-and-io-redirection|stdin]] within the script.)
-Much more convenient is to make the script itself directly executable with a [[../commands/basic-commands#chmod|chmod]].
+(Not recommended is using **`sh <scriptname`**, since this effectively disables reading from [[a-detailed-introduction-to-io-and-io-redirection|stdin]] within the script.)
+Much more convenient is to make the script itself directly executable with a [[basic-commands#chmod|chmod]].

 Either: